m0m3nt0/ngrok-publisher/README.md

 # Troubleshooting
-The terminal command may vairiy depending on your linux dstribution.
+The terminal command may vairiy depending on your linux distribution, change 'gnome-terminal' to your linux flavor terminal command.